-6.2.8 Existing vegetation encloses the Site and limits views to the wider landscape, creating a strong sense of enclosure. reinforcing existing vegetation and locally enhancing the level of tree cover.
+6.2.8 Existing vegetation encloses the Site and limits views to the wider landscape, creating a strong sense of enclosure.

+Existing vegetation would form the basis of a landscape mitigation plan which would enhance green infrastructure by reinforcing existing vegetation and locally enhancing the level of tree cover.